Gehad El-Haddad

-Gehad El-Haddad (جهاد الحداد; born c.1981) is an Egyptian political activist for the Muslim Brotherhood in Egypt.
+Gehad El-Haddad (جهاد الحداد; born c.
+1981) is an Egyptian political activist for the Muslim Brotherhood in Egypt.
 He acted as media spokesman for the Brotherhood from May 2013 until he was arrested on 17 September 2013.

+He became the most recognized face of the Muslim Brotherhood in foreign media during the period following former president Mohamed Morsi's ouster.
+He held several interviews with international media from inside Rabaa Square where protesters made a sit-in for more than a month.